Shipping Perishable

 How to pack seafood for shipping?

 • Repeat the previous step and add frozen gel packs to the next plastic bag at the bottom.
-Then subsequently place the seafood package on an absorbent mat inside the box and bag, twist, fold, and tie again.
+Then place the seafood package on an absorbent mat inside the box and bag, twist, fold, and tie again.

 Materials needed to package seafood